Fostering a child

 What financial support is available to foster parents?

-A child foster care grant is paid per court order by the South African Social Security Agency (SASSA) to the foster parent.
+A child foster care grant, which is R1 040, is paid per court order by the South African Social Security Agency (SASSA) to the foster parent.
 This grant is payable until the child reaches the age of 18.
 An application can be made for the child to remain in care beyond the age of 18 years if the child needs to attend certain forms of accredited higher learning.

 The biological parents of the child have a duty to contribute to the maintenance of the child and the children’s court can make a contribution order to this effect.